amandahinton/film-macabre/README.md

 ##  Features
 * Users
     * User functionality including registration, Login/Logout authentication, and authorization to perform different CRUD operations throughout the site is all present.
-    * The Bcrypt hashing agorithm is used to maintain password security.
+    * The Bcrypt hashing algorithm is used to maintain password security.
     * All forms are protected against Csurf attacks
 * Shelves
     * Authenticated users can create custom shelves and add/delete movies from their shelves or the 3 default shelves created for them upon registration.
 Custom shelves can also be deleted.
 * Movies